zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Mandy says to Theo, “You’ve really outdone yourself .”
 “To outdo” (outdo) – one word – “yourself” is to do something better than an yone thought you could do, to do something better than you have done it before.
 W e might also define this verb as “to surpass expectations.”

 Theo says, “Thanks, but maybe we should be careful not to spill drinks on the seats.”
 “To spill” (spill) means to accidentally ca use a liquid to leave its container.
-So, for example, if you have a glass of water and y ou move your hand or arm too quickly, the water might spill out of the glass – i t might come out of the glass.
+So, for example, if you have a glass of water and y ou move your hand or arm too quickly, the water might spill out of the glass – it might come out of the glass.
 Theo is warning Mandy not to spill drinks on the se ats of the car.

 Mandy says, “Everybody drinks and parties in the ba ck of a limo.
 Why else would they have a wet bar?”
 A “wet bar” is usually a smal l counter, a small piece of furniture that has a small sink in it, used to mix alcoholic drinks.
 Now remember, these kids are in high school, and of course they s houldn’t be drinking, legally, if they are in high school.
 Theo says, “Well we should n’t be drinking out of it,” meaning we shouldn’t be taking drinks out of this w et bar.